Rugby union gameplay: Ruck

-A ruck is formed when at least one player from each side bind onto each other with the ball on the ground between them.
+A ruck is formed when one or more players from each side bind onto each other with the ball on the ground between them.
 A ruck often ensues following a tackle.
 This physical contact, or binding, is generally by locking shoulders while facing each other.
 Additional players may join the ruck, but must do so from behind the rearmost foot of the hindmost teammate in the ruck; this is often referred to as "coming through the gate".
-If players do not go "through the gate", it is a penalty to the opposition.
+If players do not go "through the gate", it is a penalty to the opposition (“joining from the side” or “in at the side”).
 Any player not taking part in the ruck and maul must retreat behind the offside line, a notional line that runs parallel to the goal-lines through the rearmost foot of their hindmost teammate in the ruck or maul.

-In a ruck, no player may use their hands to win the ball; instead each side attempts to push the other side off the ball or use their feet to hook it back towards their own side; an action known as rucking.
+In a ruck, no player may use their hands to win the ball.
+Instead, each side attempts to push the other side off the ball or use their feet to hook it back towards their own side, an action known as rucking.

 Players attempt to arrive at the ruck first, drive forward and bind onto the opposition.
 Once a ruck is formed the defenders cannot use their hands, making it easier for the attacking team to retain possession.
 The defenders try to slow the ball from coming out of the ruck, which allows their team more time to organise their defence.
 This may not be done by using their hands, or lying over the ball, or going to ground deliberately.
 Such infringements result in penalties if seen by the referee, although the number of bodies involved in the ruck can make this difficult.
 A legal method used to slow the ball down is counter-rucking, when the defenders drive players back over the ball.
 If this is done well, the defenders can gain possession of the ball.
 This is called a turnover.